 To get this information, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Did you search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records, and your story could help other people that are in the same situation.

 Click here to comment